soef/ioBroker.alexa/README.md

 ## Changelog
 ### 3.15.0 (2022-07-09)
 * (Apollon77) IMPORTANT: Format to specify multiple Details on "New" for Alarms and Reminders changed, see documentation!
-* (Apollon77) Huge enhancements for Alarms, Reminders and Fixes
-* (Apollon77) Add new Commands skill and skillYours to start Skills
-* (Apollon77) Add several more Device Preferences
-* (Apollon77) Fix doNotDisturb command broken in 3.14.0
-* (Apollon77) Slow down the initialization of all data a bit, so startup could take longer

-### 3.14.0 (2022-07-06)
 * (Apollon77) Allow to define if Lists and Smart home devices are synced by the adapter with the Amazon Cloud at all
 * (Apollon77) Enhance Smart Home Device support by adding various controllers and states.
 If in your Alexa App something is configurable which is not in ioBroker please send a debug log!
 * (Apollon77) Re-Introduce the ability to poll smart home device states in intervals, but only devices are queried that report their status proactively to Amazon-Cloud to prevent Skill developer costs! ioBroker (and OpenHab) devices are NOT queried!
 The interval can be configured but must not be lower than 60s!
 Querying is disabled by default.